 - Coco Palms Resort in Kauai, Hawaii

 ❑ Maximize the AAdvantage Aviator Red MasterCard Category Bonus.
-If you have an AAdvantage Aviator Red MasterCard, you’ve got until March 31 to earn 2 miles per $1 at supermarkets, movies, and on utility bills.
-The bonus is capped at 2,500 bonus miles.
-It’s not as great as the 5x bonus on the Chase Freedom card, but still an easy way to earn extra miles on common spending categories.
+Do you have an AAdvantage Aviator Red MasterCard?
+If so, you have until March 31 to earn 2 miles per $1 at supermarkets, movies, and on utility bills.
+You can earn up to 2,500 bonus miles.
+It’s not as great as the 5x bonus on the Chase Freedom card.
+But it’s still an easy way to earn extra miles on common spending categories.
 On a similar note, if the annual fee on your Barclay Aviator Red MasterCard is coming up, you may have been targeted for a lucrative spending bonus.
 Mine was 15,000 bonus AAdvantage miles for putting $500 worth of spending on the card every month, for three months.
-Be sure to meet the spending requirement early every month and maybe even set a notification on your phone so you don’t forget to do it every month.
+Be sure to meet the spending requirement early every month.
+And maybe even set a notification on your phone so you don’t forget to do it every month.

 Is there anything missing from this list that you think belongs there?
 Feel free to share in the comment section.